RebelToolbox/RebelDocumentation/tutorials/physics/kinematic_character_2d.rst

 The reason for the name is that, when physics engines came out, they were called "Dynamics" engines (because they dealt mainly with collision responses).
 Many attempts were made to create a character controller using the dynamics engines, but it wasn't as easy as it seemed.
-Godot has one of the best implementations of dynamic character controller you can find (as it can be seen in the 2d/platformer demo), but using it requires a considerable level of skill and understanding of
+Rebel Engine has one of the best implementations of dynamic character controller you can find (as it can be seen in the 2d/platformer demo), but using it requires a considerable level of skill and understanding of